BTS officially appointed 2030 Busan World Expo ambassadors | Entertainment

 - India

-South Korean music sensation BTS on Tuesday was formally appointed as an honorary public relations ambassador for the 2030 Busan World Expo.
+South Korean music sensation BTS on Tuesday was formally appointed as an honorary public relations ambassador of the 2030 Busan World Expo.

 Last month, it was announced that the septet will headline a global concert to support their country's bid to host the 2030 World Expo in the port city of Busan in October.

-According to a press release from the Busan Metropolitan City, the event was attended by all BTS members, Prime Minister Han Deok-soo, co-chair of the 2030 Busan World Expo, Korea Chamber of Commerce and Industry Chairman Choi Tae-won, Busan Mayor Park Hyung-Joon, and HYBE CEO Park Ji-won.
+The event was attended by all BTS members; South Korean Prime Minister Han Deok-soo, co-chair of the 2030 Busan World Expo; Korea Chamber of Commerce and Industry (KCCI) Chairman Choi Tae-won; Busan Mayor Park Hyung-joon, and HYBE CEO Park Ji-won.

-Park Hyung-Joon said the city of Busan has been working together with BTS as partners at the World Expo for the leap of mankind and world prosperity.
+Prime Minister Han Duk-soo expressed his gratitude towards BTS for accepting the ambassadorship for the expo.

-''BTS, which has made a great contribution to the development of human culture, is a global leader that best meets the purpose of the World Expo, which proposes universal values that respond to the new era and presents a prospect for the future,'' the mayor of Busan said in a statement.
+''The most essential part to our success would be the support from Korean citizens as well as the global community.
+We believe that BTS will take the most pivotal role during the process.
+With the support from BTS and our people, we will be able to achieve our goal,'' the prime minister was quoted as saying in an official press release from BTS' agency BigHit Music.

 ''We are BTS, the PR ambassador for the 2030 Busan World Expo,'' read the tweet.

-The band -- comprising RM, Jin, Suga, J-Hope, Jimin, V, and Jung Kook -- in June had announced that they were taking a break to focus on individual projects.
+The band -- also comprising Jin, Suga, J-Hope, Jimin, V and Jung Kook -- in June had announced that they were taking a break to focus on individual projects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)